adriankast/ics-to-csv-for-ff/README.md

-# ics-to-cvs-for-ff
+# ics-to-csv-for-ff
-Convert a ICS calendar file to an CVS file
+Convert a ICS calendar file to a CSV file